This section provides a summary of how to use the Adult Policies, Procedures and Practice (APPP) resource and its main features.

 The Continuing Practice Development section is managed by Rob Jackson in Rutland and reflects current practice issues in the directorate.
 It is password protected and only accessible by Rutland Adult Social Care staff with a rutland.gov.uk email.

-Click here to read Using the Social Work Forums.
+Click here to read Using the Practice Forums.

 This form enables staff in Rutland Adult Social Care to confirm they have read specific chapters in this APPP.
 This is useful for newly employed staff as part of their induction, supervision, CPD and for team discussions for example.